abb997/dijkstra-with-sql/README.md

 # dijkstra-with-sql
 SQL and PL/pgsql implementation of Shortest Path Dijkstra algorithm.
 Version for same length edge length (social network) for PostgreSQL server.

-In his very interesting Benchmark: PostgreSQL, MongoDB, Neo4j, OrientDB and ArangoDB (https://www.arangodb.com/2015/10/benchmark-postgresql-mongodb-arangodb/) Claudius Weinberger excluded PostgreSQL from shortest path test.
+In his very interesting post "Benchmark: PostgreSQL, MongoDB, Neo4j, OrientDB and ArangoDB" (https://www.arangodb.com/2015/10/benchmark-postgresql-mongodb-arangodb/) Claudius Weinberger excluded PostgreSQL from shortest path test.
 Reason for this is that originally SQL had no recursion and traversing graphs